aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/fixed_point64.md

 ## Function `multiply_u128`

-Multiply a u128 integer by a fixed-point number, truncating any fractional part of the product.
-This will abort if the product overflows.
+Multiply a u128 integer by a fixed&#45;point number, truncating any<br/> fractional part of the product.
+This will abort if the product<br/> overflows.

 <pre><code>public fun multiply_u128(val: u128, multiplier: fixed_point64::FixedPoint64): u128<br/></code></pre>